jsyony37/electrolyze/README.rst

 =======

 **electrolyze** is a tool for recommending the optimal electrolyte compositions for battery number of cycles.
-It uses Gaussian process regression followed by Bayesian optimization of the best-fit regression model to search the complex composition space for optimal battery life.
+It performs machine learning model fitting followed bt Bayesian optimization of the best-fit model to search the complex composition space for optimal battery life.
+The default model used is Gaussian process, but any user-desired model can be added to the contest for best fit.

 **electrolyze** is written in Python, and is interfaced with **scikit-learn** for machine learning and **GPyOpt** for Bayesian optimization.
 Useful functions